 In order to block all threats, including unknown and evolving threats, you must complement your security tools with a specialized solution that is predictive. some key capabilities that power a predictive security layer for your email defense:

 An email security layer powered by artificial intelligence can identify and block threats that are not yet known, including polymorphic threats that dynamically change the origin (e.g. email, IP) and content of the message and attachment.
 These technologies holistically analyze how an email and its attachment have been crafted, using data from past threats (such as leveraging global threat reports or feeds) to thwart new attacks.
 AI can also identify sudden changes in behavior for previously legitimate senders, automatically creating temporary rules that block messages from a single IP, or even entire IP ranges depending on the context.
 With AI, all known, unknown and multi-form threats can be stopped at the first email iteration, or the “zero hour” email.

-In addition, m , which is a subset of AI, can be used to train algorithms that analyze a set of technical “features” relating to an email or page, in order to return a probability that it is malicious.
-This approach proves particularly useful for identifying spearphishing or Business Email Compromise (BEC) attacks, which attempt to trick recipients by spoofing known senders through minor modifications to email addresses or domains that are virtually imperceptible to humans.
+In addition, machine learning , which is a subset of AI, can be used to train algorithms that analyze a set of technical “features” relating to an email or page, in order to return a probability that it is malicious.
+This approach proves particularly useful for identifying spear phishing or Business Email Compromise (BEC) attacks, which attempt to trick recipients by spoofing known senders through minor modifications to email addresses or domains that are virtually imperceptible to humans.
 It’s also highly effective at identifying and blocking phishing URLs and web pages using similar techniques.